Skip to main content

 Chihuahua: Temperament, Size, Care & Lifespan

-Learn about Chihuahua temperament, size, lifespan, barking, grooming, health concerns, and whether this loyal small breed is right for apartments, families, or first-time owners.
+Learn about Chihuahua temperament, barking, physical fragility, and whether this long-lived toy breed suits apartment living or first-time owners.

 Chihuahua — small-sized dog (breed guide)